SinShady/Movie-Recommender/README.md

 We can see from this distribution bar chart that the ratings are distrubted normally with a left skew.
 The most common rating is 4 stars

-### <center>Distribution of Ratings</center>
+## <center>Distribution of Ratings</center>

 ![Ratings Distribution](/reports/figures/ratings_dist.png)

-We ordered the movies from most rated to least rated and plotted the rating count per movie to find we had a "long tail" issue.
+We ordered the movies from most rated to least rated and plotted it to find we had a "long tail" issue.
 We have strongly skewed ratings with less than 5% of the movies making up most of our rating data.
 This means that our recommender engine may recommend the most popular movies more, which is not a bad thing as those are the movies people tend to like.

-### <center>Amount of Ratings Across all Movies</center>
+## <center>Amount of Ratings Across all Movies</center>

 ![Long Tail](/reports/figures/ratings_count_distribution.png)

 Below is a word cloud of the genres and user-defined tags in our dataset, each word scaled according to their frequency.
 We can see that our dataset contains a lot of Drama and Comedy movies.
-### <center>Genres and User-Defined Tags</center>
+## <center>Genres and User-Defined Tags</center>

 ![Genres and Tags](/reports/figures/word_cloud_2.png)

 # Recommendation Engines

 ## Collaborative-Based Filtering
 The primary predictive model used in this project is Apache Spark ML Alternating Least Squares (ALS) for collaborative filtering.
 ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).
 It uses matrix multiplication with user ratings.
 As there are a lot of blank ratings (not every user has rated every movie), it predicts ratings for those blanks and recommneds movies based on those predictions.
 Our ALS model predicts top 5 rated movies for each user.
 We conduct a train-test split separating data into training and testing sets for model training and evaluation on an 80/20 split respectively.
 After building our first simple model, and adjusting parameters, we run a param grid to identify the best performing model.
-We also build custom content based filtering predictive engines using Python.

 ### Model Evaluation
 Our ALS model is evaluated using the RMSE (Root Mean Squared Error) metric.
 RMSE or Root Mean Squared Error is used as a measure of prediction accuracy.
 I.e. Given a set of items (movies) how well can the system predict my ratings for these items, or how well it can predict that i will watch these items.
 RMSE is typically used to evaluate regression problems where the output (a predicted scalar value) is compared with the true scalar value output for a given data point, making it a good fit for our five star ratings evaluation.